Promote, Enhance, and Support Pitt Business

 Global Procurement Manager, HOYA Vision Care

-Jason Yu is currently a Global Procurement Manager at HOYA Vision Care, one of the top producers of eyeglass lenses in the world.
+Jason Yu is the Global Procurement Manager for direct procurement at HOYA Vision Care, one of the top producers of eyeglass lenses in the world.
 Prior leadership and/or management roles in Supply Chain span an array of industries and global corporations, including Accenture, Molex, IKEA, and Joy Global (now Komatsu Mining), where he worked in multiple countries.

 Jason received dual Master’s degrees from Katz, earning his MBA and Master of International Business, along with dual undergraduate degrees from the University of Pittsburgh, in the form of a Bachelor of Science in Computer Science and a Bachelor of Arts in Communication and Rhetoric.
 Additionally, he has 5 professional/academic certifications in Supply Chain, Operations, and Business.